overwolf/overwolf.github.io/docs/api/overwolf-games.md

 Exclusive mode is for games like FPS, where you don't have a cursor while in the game - so if you ctrl + tab - we turn the background dark - like steam.
 This is exclusive mode - as in, the input is exclusively going to Overwolf (not the game).

-See also related flag, [isCursorVisible](#iscursorvisible-note).
+See also related object property, [isCursorVisible](#iscursorvisible-note).

 #### **oopOverlay** Note

-OOP stands for "Out of process" Overlay - relevant for Distney2, CSGO, and warzone - primarily for recording apps.
+OOP stands for "Out of process" Overlay - relevant for Distney2, CSGO, and warzone that requires [exclusive mode](../topics/exclusive-mode) to interact with the OW app's windows.

 ## GameInfoChangeReason enum